octo-technology/OpenTezos/docs/deploy-a-node/set-up-a-node.md

 In this chapter, we will see how to create and deploy your own node.

-### Node initial configuration (optional)
+### Node initial configuration (This is optional)

-It is possible to define the directory where the data will be stored with `--data-dir` (by default, in .tezos-node)
+It is possible to define the directory where the data will be stored with `--data-dir` (by default, it is in .tezos-node)

 By default, the network is Mainnet but, you can specify the network with the `--network` option.